cengiz-a/eleph/README.md

 # eleph

-The Elephant, that lives in the city.
+Here starts the Story of Eleph.